menu

 Demographics

-Valley City is one of the most well-educated cities in the nation.
-46.82% of adults in Valley City have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Valley City ranks among the highest in the nation.
+Of the 25-and-older adult population in Valley City, 46.09% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Valley City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valley City residents report their race to be White.
-Important ancestries of people in Valley City include Italian, German, Irish, Hungarian, and Dutch.
+The greatest number of Valley City residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Valley City include Italian, German, Irish, Hungarian, and English.

 The most common language spoken in Valley City is English.
-Other important languages spoken here include Italian and Other Indo-European.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics